Housemaster Mr NS Platt

 From the Housemaster...

 The welfare of each pupil is key.
 Drake offers a friendly, respectful and purposeful environment where pupils are challenged to push beyond their apparent potential and try their hand at the variety of activities on offer.
 In the process this will give them the confidence to ‘put their head above the parapet’ whilst enjoying the safety net of the house, tutor team and matron to support them.
-Drake is fortunate to have a strong set of tutors who have the best interests of their tutees at heart, allied to the calm, knowledgeable experience of Rose as our matron (the glue holding us all together!).
+Drake is fortunate to have a strong set of tutors who have the best interests of their tutees at heart, allied to the calm, knowledgeable experience of Cathy Cantelo and Val George as our matrons (the glue holding us all together!).

 Alongside the more formal elements of the school day, it is also important for the pupils to enjoy their down time, where they can build friendships and have a similar ‘home from home’ experience that many boarding houses do.
 Drake offers that balance allowing pupils to navigate the varied demands of the day.
 The sense of camaraderie and unity are all part of the Drake experience.